 In terms of aviation services, Sydney’s Kingsford Smith airport is the largest airport in Australia, with separate terminals for international and domestic flights.
 New South Wales is also served by numerous domestic airports.

-Things to do in New South Wales
+Leisure Activities and Things to do in New South Wales

 Of course, when moving to New South Wales, you don’t want to miss visiting Sydney famous attractions, so Sydney Opera House, Harbour Bridge, Darling Harbour and Bondi beach surely deserve a visit.